Archive for the ‘Bit of a laugh’ Category

 My Own Private Ardagh-o

 I took a guinea pig to the vets this morning.
 Before I tell you what the receptionist said to me when I walked in, I’m going to point out that the guinea pig in question was named by my daughter when she was five.
-It might also help to picture the receptionist as an extremely efficient, quite scary, very loud, immaculately turned out, rather posh middle-aged woman who looked like she holidays in John Lewis.
+It might also help to picture the receptionist as an extremely efficient, quite scary, very loud, immaculately turned out, rather posh middle-aged woman who looked like she holidayed in John Lewis.

 Right, so, there I am struggling to get in the door carrying a cardboard box that’s lurching wildly from side to side when I hear: “Pebbles Starling?”
 I had an instant need to laugh out loud.
 Which I know is quite childish, but I find the application of human surname to animal alias, really, really funny.
 I don’t know why.
 I just do.